abdvool/growth-mindset/read01.md

 **Markdown** is a lightweight and easy-to-use syntax for styling all forms of writing on the GitHub platform.

-## there is many commands you can use it and they are  different than HTML like :
+## there are many commands you can use it and they are  different than HTML like :

 * Headers